Character Structures in Core Strokes®

 RestingIntegration & restorationCompletion Vigilant (Hyperfunctional / Disconnected)Gritty (late-stage)

-At these later stages, intensity or surrender exceeded available integration.
-Dissociation, inflation, or vigilance replaced continuity.
+At these later stages, intensity, surrender, or openness exceeded available integration.
+Dissociation, vigilance, inflation, collapse, or defensive compensation gradually replaced continuity.

 Developmental Reorganization Principle

-Read vertically, the map shows how interruption stabilizes into structure.
+Read vertically, the map shows how developmental interruption stabilizes into structure.

-Read developmentally, it reveals how structure can reopen as breath and fascia regain continuity.
+Read developmentally, it reveals how structure itself can gradually reopen as breath continuity, fascia responsiveness, regulation, and relational safety increase.

 It is developmental movement that became organized under constraint.